-We at V-Day are so OVER IT this week!
-From the Facebook rape pages that are finally getting the attention they REQUIRE, to the Penn State predator and unconscionable institutional neglect that went on for years, to at least four women reporting sexual harassment by Presidential Candidate Herman Cain - there is so very much to be OVER!
-Today's V-Mail brings together Eve's latest essay, a statement from V-Day on Facebook's rape pages, and strong new writings from Dan Zirin, Kevin Powell, and Mark Matousek.
+We at V-Day are SO OVER IT this week!
+From the rape pages on Facebook that are finally getting the attention they REQUIRE, to the Penn State predator and unconscionable institutional neglect that went on for years, to at least four women reporting sexual harassment by Presidential Candidate Herman Cain - there is so very much to be OVER!
+Today's V-Mail brings together Eve's latest essay, a statement from V-Day on Facebook rape pages, and strong new writings from Dan Zirin, Kevin Powell, and Mark Matousek.

 Be OVER IT with us so together we can END IT!

 READ New Huffington Post Essay from Eve "OVER IT!"

 Eve gathered her feelings and thoughts together in this new Huffington Post piece entitled "OVER IT!"
 Read it and join us as we begin a major call to action moving towards V-Day's 15th Anniversary.

 CONTINUE reading >

 I am over rape culture, rape mentality, rape pages on Facebook.